Royal Spanish Academy: Fundamentals

 According to Salvador Gutiérrez, an academic numerary of the institution, the Academy does not dictate the rules but studies the language, collects information and presents it.
 The rules of the language are simply the continued use of expressions, some of which are collected by the Academy.
 Although he also says that it is important to read and write correctly.

 Article 1 of the statutes of the Royal Spanish Academy, translated from Spanish, says the following:

 Composition

 Members of the Academy are known as Académicos de número (Academic Numerary), chosen from among prestigious people within the arts and sciences, including several Spanish-language authors, known as The Immortals (Spanish: Los Inmortales), similarly to their French Academy counterparts.
 The numeraries (Spanish: Números) are elected for life by the other academicians.
-Each academician holds a seat labeled with a letter from the Spanish alphabet, although upper and lower case letters denote separate seats.
+Each academician holds a seat labeled with a letter from the Spanish alphabet, with upper and lower case letters denoting separate seats.
+Only eight letters of the alphabet do not have—nor have they had in the past—representation in the seats of the RAE: v, w, x, y, z, Ñ, W, Y.

 The Academy has included Latin American members from the time of Rafael María Baralt, although some Spanish-speaking countries have their own academies of the language.